jjvanzon/JJ.Synthesizer/CONTRIBUTING.md

 3. __Submodules:__

-   - For commits expecting a submodule inside `JJ.Synthesizer`, manually re-add the git submodule (search for  docs to configure this).
+   - For commits expecting a submodule inside `JJ.Synthesizer`, manually re-add the git submodule (go search for docs to configure this).

 __💡 Tip__